apimanovs/algorithms-collection/README.md

 This repository is a personal collection of algorithms implemented in C#.
-Each algorithm resides in its own self-contained project folder and includes simple inline tests directly in `Program.cs` for ease of use and demonstration.
+Each algorithm resides in its own self-contained project folder and includes simple inline tests directly in `Program.cs` for ease of debugging and demonstration.

 The goal is to:
 - Learn and practice algorithm implementations